jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Wistia Sign w Arrow

 We also have cute dogs.
+This is Lenny.

 ## Growth Hurts